Dimezis/BlurView/README.md

     blurView.setupWith(rootView)
            .windowBackground(windowBackground)
-           .blurAlgorithm(new RenderScriptBlur(this, true)) //optional, enabled by default .blurRadius(radius);
+           .blurAlgorithm(new RenderScriptBlur(this, true)) //Optional, enabled by default.
+User can have custom implementation
+           .blurRadius(radius);
 ```